Nexination/configuration-collection/codeguides/NodeJs.md

     , true
     , []
 ];
-// String example
-example = 'This is an examples of'
+// String example, in ES6 we can do these without using + for each line, called prototype strings example = `This is an examples of
-    + 'how strings should'
-    + 'be composed in'
-    + 'proper format.';
+    how strings should
+    be composed in
+    proper format.`;
 ```
 Whenever this method is used whatever is used to split up the statement should be a precursor on the lines.
 In this case it is comma(,) and plus(+), it makes them a lot easier to copy and also easier to spot forgotten ones.

 **Methods(functions) and classes:**

 *Methods:* newNodeModule
 Functions are the base of all repetitive behaviour and look like this:
 ```